openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

 method provides greater flexibility in assigning the learner a score than `providing half credit <provide half credit>`_.

-In the following example the learner's score equals the answer divided by 100.
+In the following example, the learner's score equals the answer divided by 100.

 .. image:: ../../../shared/building_and_running_chapters/Images/partial-credit-python-problem.png
  :alt: An image of a write-your-own-grader problem that provides partial